Shadowing a psychiatrist is potentially the most difficult of specialty-based opportunities to get.

 - Where do you see psychiatry going in the future?

 - What would you recommend or suggest to people interested in becoming psychiatrists?

-Of course you’ll want to come up with some good questions relevant to the physician and the setting you’re shadowing in also.
-Just make sure they wouldn’t breach patient-doctor confidentality or cause any discomfort or ease anyone in doing so.
+Of course, you’ll want to come up with some good questions relevant to the physician and the setting you’re shadowing in.
+Just make sure they wouldn’t breach patient-doctor confidentiality or cause any discomfort or unease to anyone.

 My Personal Experiences Shadowing in Psychiatry

-Back before I started my journey into med school – when I was just an innocent bystander with a dream in my head – I managed to get some experience shadowing in psychiatry.
+Back before I started my journey into med school, I managed to get some experience shadowing in psychiatry.